 Call Amy (614) 286-8265

-While there was a lot to love about this new life, I found myself struggling too.
+While there was a lot to love about this new life, I found myself struggling at first.
 I wasn’t my usual self.
 I finally figured out with the help of my coach that I was struggling with feeling like this was “my place,” and trying to reconfigure the basic routines that I had become so used to.
 One by one, the routines that I had (like where I shop, where I work out, who I spend time with, the route to the office), all had to be replaced with new routines to support this different environment.

 This got me thinking about sales habits.
 You know what they say about habits: “You are what you continually do.”
 It makes sense that your habits – all those small daily thoughts and actions – have a big stake in your professional path and continued achievement in your role.

-There’s one habit that I’ve seen in top sellers time and again.
+There’s one habit that I’ve seen in top modern sellers time and again.
 It’s the habit of their routines.

 Top sellers create routines that give them the purpose and structure to make needed progress.
 Without routines, it’s easy to wander from task to task without purpose.
 Or sometimes our routines need to be tweaked because what worked in one environment no longer works in a new one.